tqsd/QuNetSim/docs/source/examples/quantum_money.rst

                     q = host.get_data_qubit(banker, wait=10)
                     money_qubits[serial].append(q)

-After distributing the money, now the customer possesses the money.
-To use this money, customer has to get it verified by the bank.
+After distributing the money, the customer possesses the money.
+To use this money, the customer has to get it verified by the bank.
 To do this, he sends the serial number of the banknote that he wants to use along with the qubits assigned to the banknote: